mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``initialData``: Optional array of one or more `collectionData`_ objects.
 Data that will exist in collections before each test case is executed.

-  Before each test and for each `collectionData`_, the test runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
-If no documents are specified, the test runner MUST create the collection with a "majority" write concern.
+  Before each test and for each `collectionData`_, the test runner MUST drop the collection.
+If a ``collectionOptions`` document is present, the test runner MUST execute a ``create`` command to create the collection with the specified options.
+The test runner MUST then insert the specified documents (if any) using a "majority" write concern.
+If no documents are present and ``collectionOptions`` is not set, the test runner MUST create the collection with a "majority" write concern.

 .. _tests: